elizabethdiamond/Operating-Systems/README.md

 # Project 4: Thread Local Storage
 Implementation for threads to store information that offers protection from other threads (memory management, memory pages, page protections, copy on write)

-# Project 5: File Systems
+# Project 5: File System
 A file system that runs on a Linux file system, not the kernel (inodes, disk management, indirect block mapping, bit manipulation)